7 Principals Retiring

 Her years at Wilbur Cross proved controversial.
 She drew public outcry for disbanding a student political action club after junior Isaiah Lee led a protest in favor of more textbooks and lower administrative salaries.
 She later nullified the results of a student government election when Lee won the presidency, prompting an outpouring of concern from parents and alumni.
-After Moore’s first year as principal, Cross experienced significant staff turnover: at least 10 of the 110 classroom teachers, including a third of the English department, left the school.
+After Moore’s second year as principal, Cross experienced significant staff turnover: at least 10 of the 110 classroom teachers, including a third of the English department, left the school.

 In a confrontation at a public meeting, she dismissed the criticism of her leadership as “gossip.”
 Superintendent Mayo stuck with Moore, defending her in an opinion piece published in the Independent.
 The school district touted dramatic gains on tests in her first year, then saw those gains disappear the subsequent year.

 Moore, who has worked for the school district for over 30 years, is the president of the administrators union.
 She could not be reached for comment for this story.